Learn More

-Foreign teachers in Vietnam pay either 5-35% progressive tax as residents with monthly deductions or a flat 20% rate as non-residents without deductions—your status depends primarily on whether you stay 183 days or more in Vietnam, calculated either within a calendar year or any 12 consecutive months from arrival.
+Foreign teachers in Vietnam pay either 5-35% progressive tax as residents with VND 15.5 million monthly personal deductions or a flat 20% rate as non-residents without deductions—your status depends primarily on whether you stay 183 days or more in Vietnam, calculated either within a calendar year or any 12 consecutive months from arrival.

 Understanding your tax residency status is critical for foreign teachers in Vietnam because it directly determines your take-home pay, available deductions, and compliance obligations.
-This comprehensive guide explains the exact criteria for tax residency, how the 183-day rule works, real tax calculations you’ll face, and the specific steps to ensure compliance with Vietnamese tax law in 2025.
+From January 1, 2026, increased deduction rates under Personal Income Tax Law 2025 (Law No. 109/2025/QH15) make tax resident status even more financially advantageous, with residents saving up to VND 3.9 million monthly compared to non-residents at typical salary levels.
+This comprehensive guide explains the exact criteria for tax residency, how the 183-day rule works, real tax calculations under 2026 rates, and the specific steps to ensure compliance with Vietnamese tax law.

 Skip to Your Section